Chema22R/project-intro/README.md

 2. Install the node modules executing `npm i`
 3. Execute the command `npm run build` to build the application

-* If you want to run an example of the module, use the command `npm start` instead of the one specified in step 3
+* To run an example of the module, use the command `npm start` instead of the one specified in step 3

 ## Code to run the module
 1. HTML code: